Palmerston North Marist FC

-Marist is an amateur association football club in Palmerston North, New Zealand playing in the Capital Football W-League (Women) and Central Football Federation League (Men).
+Marist is an amateur association football club in Palmerston North, New Zealand playing in the Women's Central League and the Men's Central League 2.
 Formed in 1988, it is part of Palmerston North Marist Sports Club, a multi-sport organisation which caters for football, cricket, tennis, hockey, netball, rugby union, and squash.

 The club's best performance in national competition came in the 2005 Chatham Cup.
 They reached the final, but were defeated by Auckland's Central United by two goals to one.